Texbio/HexCastingPlus/README.md

 - Hex Pattern Library doesn't currently have addon support (patterns will still save and load).

-- Great patterns need to be bruteforced before they can be used, sorry if you have a bad pc.
+- Great patterns need to be bruteforced before they can be used or drawn and pasted in the file, then relaunch game (will fix if I ever work on the project again)

 - Will probably not update even though it has many bugs/missing features, for now you can leave them in the issues section